Matt-dc/React-Journalling-App/README.md

 &nbsp;
 ## More specifics
-The App uses React’s Context API to pass user auth details to different components.
+The App uses React’s <a href="https://reactjs.org/docs/context.html">Context API</a> to pass user auth details to different components.

 It passes in props to child components using a higher order function (ContextWrapper.js) for props outside the render method, and UserConsumer for within.

-Several components also implement Hooks.
+Several components also implement <a href="https://reactjs.org/docs/hooks-intro.html">Hooks</a>.

 Sessions are handled with Express sessions and email authentication is controlled using a JSON Web Token.